Skip to content

 • Sales tax

 Note: Payment of sales tax is not reimbursable with state funds.
 The purchase, lease, or rental of a taxable item to an exempt organization is exempt from tax when the organization or an authorized agent pays for the taxable item and provides the vendor with an exemption certificate in lieu of tax.
-See Texas Administrative Code (TAC), Chapter 34, Section 3.322 (g)(2) and Tax Code 151.309.
+See Texas Administrative Code (TAC), Chapter 34, Section 3.322 (g)(2) and Tax Code, Section 151.309.

 Sources [+]

-Texas Constitution Article III, Section 51; Article VIII, Section 3; Article XVI, Section 6(a); Texas Government Code Section 2203.004.
+Texas Constitution Article III, Section 51; Article VIII, Section 3; Article XVI, Section 6(a); Texas Government Code, Section 2203.004.
 Byrd v.
 City of Dallas, 118 Tex.
 28, 6 S.W.2d 738, 740 (1928).
 Texas Attorney General LO-96-136 (1996).
-Texas Penal Code Section 39.02(a)(2),(c).
+Texas Penal Code, Section 39.02(a)(2),(c).